hungovercoders/platform.teamconfig/ReadMe.md

 ### How to Generate Documentation

 * Within your virtual python environment, open a terminal and run [app/generate_docs.py](app/generate_docs.py).
 This will replace the html found in [docs/docs.html](docs/docs.html) with the current teams configuration.
+It should produce no errors and return the message "Docs created in docs/docs.html".

 ```
 (venv) D:\repos\teamconfig>app\generate_docs.py